ISISComputingGroup/ibex_developers_manual/connecting_a_view_to_a_pv.rst

 The first step though is to create a View Model class in our UI plug-in, so create a new class in org.csstudio.isis.ui.title called ViewModel.
-This class is where we will connect up the WritableObservableAdapter, but first we need to make some changes to ObservableTitleModel and to do that we start by modifying ITitleModel to add a methods for accessing the Writeable object and a CachingObservable object (explained later):
+This class is where we will connect up the WritableObservableAdapter, but first we need to make some changes to ObservableTitleModel and to do that we start by modifying TitleModel to add a methods for accessing the Writeable object and a CachingObservable object (explained later):

 .. code::